 - Use a food processor or blender to combine the squash with the garlic, tahini and yoghurt until combined.
 If you don't have one you can mash it but it will be a thicker texture.

-- Either serve as it is or drizzle syrup and seeds over the top.
-Date syrup is more authentic.
-If you use syrup the dip is sweeter, but it's still delicious without it.
+- Either serve as it is or drizzle extra olive oil and sesame seeds over the top.

 - Serve as a dip with vegetables or breadsticks, spread onto crackers or toast (great for baby led weaning) or as part of a mezze meal.
 Enjoy!